303-384-2690 Learn@mines.edu

 Example: Copper World Project – a static investment analysis of the Copper World project

-Example: Blackwater Gold Project – a static investment analysis of the New Gold and Artemis design proposals
+Example: Blackwater Gold Project – a static investment analysis of the New Gold and Artemis design proposals Example: Skouries Copper-Gold Project – a static investment analysis of the Skouries Copper-Gold Project

 Day 1 – Afternoon.